 For these reasons alone, the Petal 1 No Annual Fee Visa credit card should be at the top of the list for anyone with limited or troubled credit history.

 Now, with some idea which credit cards are best, what else do you need to know before opening your account?
-We’ll conclude with a few frequently asked questions for first-time cardholders, or for anyone who is still uncertain how exactly any one of the credit cards in our ranking could help them build a brighter financial future.
+I’ll conclude with a few frequently asked questions for first-time cardholders, or for anyone who is still uncertain how exactly any one of the credit cards in this ranking could help them build a brighter financial future.

 If you’re new to the world of credit ratings, or if it’s been a while since you checked your score, you may be uncertain whether or not your rating is good or bad.
 Here’s a quick refresher on what those numbers actually mean: